-You can also make field settings through a personal computer interface (for this, option EKPCCAB\ is required).
+For VRV IV-S heat pump system it is alternatively possible to make several commissioning field settings through a personal computer interface (for this, option EKPCCAB\ is required).
 The installer can prepare the configuration (off-site) on PC and afterwards upload the configuration to the system.

-See also: "18.2.9 To connect the PC configurator to the compressor unit" [▶ 113].
+See also: "19.1.9 To connect the PC configurator to the outdoor unit" [▶ 108].